a-shinba/a-shinba/README.md

 🎓 **Official GitHub Accreditations and Certifications +α**
 　- GitHub-accredited in Copilot and Admin
-　- Certified in GitHub Foundations, Actions, Advanced Security, and Copilot
+　- Certified in GitHub Foundations, Actions, Admin, Advanced Security, and Copilot
 　- Scrum Master (Certified)

 **Events**